PappasBrent/pappasbrent.github.io/typ/teaching-statement.typ

 recordings, I make attendance mandatory (but only worth 4% of the overall grade).

-Before teaching COP~3402, I served as GTA for the course, with my advisor being the instructor, during both the Spring and Fall of 2025.
+Before teaching COP~3402, I served as a GTA for the course, with my advisor being the instructor, during both the Spring and Fall of 2025.
 //
 During these semesters I led small (30 students or fewer) labs, in which I